zilinissleepin/freqtrade/docs/backtesting.md

 The output file freqtrade produces is a zip file containing the following files:

 - The backtest report in json format
-- the market change data in feather format
+- The market change data in feather format
-- a copy of the strategy file
+- A copy of the strategy file
-- a copy of the strategy parameters (if a parameter file was used)
+- A copy of the strategy parameters (if a parameter file was used)
-- a sanitized copy of the config file
+- A sanitized copy of the config file

 This will ensure results are reproducible - under the assumption that the same data is available.